The reZet80 SCOUT is a single-board computer (SBC) that provides very basic input and output capabilities.

 The keys '0' to 'F' plus 4 special keys (ENTER, BACK, ESC and SHIFT) are connected via LSTTL chips.

+This circuit requires polling the keys constantly.
 The card uses two I/O ports in the 8-bit I/O space (see IO decoding specs).

 It could also be implemented to use only one I/O port but it would require one extra demultiplexer and currently we have plenty of free I/O ports.